TheGoldenChicken/P-pipe/dev_log.md

 That is not even to mention what might happen when we start using more "unique" packages than Pandas...
 Right now, solution appears to just be to go with Rust spawning a process for each Python file that needs to run, and then calling each Python script that needs to be called...
 ...That just requires that each Python tool has a CLI tool made with it, which shouldn't *really* be an issue ig.

+# 09-09-2025

+Documented decision to trash pyo3.
+Started cleaning up repo Going to begin work on using the Python files through CLI commands.
+Also preparing for meeting with Nicki.
+Will try to get an idea on:
+- What should be the scope of the project?
+What is likely I *can* make
+- What is best tofocus on from a feasability / importance standpoint?
+The data module?
+Or the continuous integration module?
+- What should I do in regards to ancillary studies?
+Should I ask people on opinions and stuff?
+- How important is a frontend, do you think?

+For tests:
+- need to remove fixtures in the tests for the dispatcher, not necessary
+- Need to add note if (non integration) tests of dispatchers are run without the "splits" directory exists, they will fail if so

+Apparently `__init__.py` is required as a file in the tests directory.
+Wonder why?
+Thought they removed that functionality / necessity

+We need to add plenty of debugging and logging information to Python scripts.
+Remember, stderr and stdout are the only ways that Rust are informed of the failures / successes of the script!
+Otherwise, it just gets exit codes!

+# 19-09-2025

+Completed project plan, sent off to Nicki.
+Said we wrote a bit "personally", was expected.
+Going to change that for the report, surely.

+Worked on backend stuff in Rust mostly, didn't touch Python (Unlogged) Had previously decided on, and completed table_initialization.rs for challenges, transactions, and completed_transactions for Postgres
+The table structure set up here, had to be changed somewhat

+Started by creating standard GET, POST, DELETE endpoints for Challenges, easily done, had small issues with DOUBLE PRECISION being float8, as opposed to integer8
+Postgres type naming convention is shit...
+Tested these endpoints real quick in Postman, appeard to work, still need to write tests for them

+Next, worked on transactions and adding these.
+They should be generated automatically from challenge options.
+Wrote code reasonably quick, ran into quite a few issues, mostly considering Rust -> Postgres type conversions.
+Once more had to restructure what types everything was in the tables, but ran into one big issue:
+Postgres INT4RANGE has no straightforward Rust representation.
+This is shit.
+Tried writing a custom struct, which is essentially a wrapper on std::opt::Range in Rust which implements ToSql and FromSql (thanks, copilot)
+Did not work, however.
+Don't exactly know why, whenever I used it, it did not seralize correctly, in the sense that whenever I tried to execute queries with those structs included as parameters, the parameters did not correctly replace the string places...
+Best idea for why this is, is because I did not implement traits for multiple inserts at once (no idea how I'd even do that, tbh).
+Overall, the juice didn't seem to be worth the squeeze.
+Copilot recommended using JSONB as the rows_to_push column for postgres, that way, I could push a Vec<Range<i32>>, or a Vec<(i32, i32)>, but this did not work out straightforward like, since it would have to be pushed through some serde::to_value or serde::to_string bullshit, which didn't work.
+Made me think, however, why do we even need something like Vec<(i32, i32)>?
+We only need *one* range per transaction (ideally), so having rows_to_push be a Vec<i32> or in postgres INTEGER[] would be adequate.
+One issue here, is that postgres now does no checking that what we push is actually a range...
+We might push more numbers, which will then fuck up during deserialization or subsequent handling... however, none of that is user-side, so we might be able to account for it, we'll just have to be more vigilant.
+Another issue issue is, this *might* create issues if we want AI storytellers or other things to push different datapoints, like randomized...
+We might want to do that.
+In this case, however, we could simply shuffle the data beforehand...
+Right now, we only have 2 values in our rows_to_push to imitate a range, a *start* and a *stop* (inclusive, exclusive), this can be changed to include specific indices to push.
+Would make storage requirements a bit higher, but might be worth it to push a non-contiguous range of data points at a time.
+IF we go for this, it also makes the postgres type make a bit more sense... nice.

+Didn't really have all that much time to clean everything up.

+Next time, will clean up a bit more, work on creating tests for all endpoints with reasonable parameters